"I know what they've done! They've shot that beginning here, themselves. They've cut the picture to pieces!"

 - Ironic, since the one with skin was a lot creepier...

 - This is due to Chinese laws prohibiting the display of bones to encourage positive behaviour in society or the like.
-World of Warcraft has its models altered for the Chinese servers (the exposed bones on the playable Undead faction are covered with skin) and has led to problems getting the latest expansion, primarily focused on defeating a giant army of Undead, past the censors.
+World of Warcraft has its models altered for the Chinese servers (the exposed bones on the playable Undead faction are covered with skin) and has led to problems getting the Wrath of the Lich King expansion, primarily focused on defeating a giant army of Undead, past the censors.

 - Astérix was first translated into German by Rolf Kauka, who changed the Gauls into Germanics, naming them "Siggi und Barabbas" instead.
 When Nationality Confusion ensued in the book Asterix and the Goths (no, not those), Kauka made the Goths "Eastern Goths", depicting them as Communists from East Germany.
 The Macekre came to its end when he made The Dragon of The Golden Sickle (who kidnapped the sickle maker and sold overpriced golden sickles) speak with a Jewish accent.
 Goscinny was enraged after reading the re-translated comic and forbad Kauka further translations.